 - Learning objectives early in the continuous cycle are likely to be broad.
 For example, to test if the overall concept is a solution-fit.
 Once this is established you can work towards gradually refining the learning objectives.

 Step 2: Only test what you need to test - keep concepts to a minimum

 Only create tools that only include features you want to learn about; anything that doesn't inform learning is waste so only create the minimum requirement for learning.
 Consider a range of Minimally Viable Products (or MVPs) for different learning stages.

 - Low-fidelity features; this could be paper and post-its

 - Wizard of Oz; produce a front-end interface and support back-end functionality with a developer for facilitated testing

-If you'd like to quantify demand for a digital services consider using a fake-door; a link to a feature on the website but it doesn't go anywhere i.e. the user clicks on the link and they get a message "We are exploring this option, thank you for indicating your interest."
+- Fake doors: a link to a feature on the website but it doesn't go anywhere i.e. the user clicks on the link and they get a message "We are exploring this option, thank you for indicating your interest."

-- Bottom-up innovation driven by self-managing teams
+- Bottom-up innovation driven by cross-functional and self-managing teams

 - Transparency and easy to understand team performance metrics